philpagel/udp3305s/README.md

 [TestController](https://lygte-info.dk/project/TestControllerIntro%20UK.html)
 software.
 So far, it allows data logging for all three channels as well as in serial or parallel mode.
-Channel setup works but advanced functions such as recording, delayer or list mode are not implemented, yet.
+Channel setup works but advanced functions such as recording, delayer or list mode are not implemented – I don't think they are all that usefull if you are cpntrolling the device remotely.

 ![config output](img/output.png)
 ![config channel1](img/channel1.png)
 ![config serial](img/serial.png)

+The config file has been submitted to the Testcontroller project and should be included in the next release.
+So you don't have to download it form here.
+However, I'll be happy to get bug reports or feature requests here.

 Thanks to Wolfram Bahmann for his input and testing the config on a UDP3305S-E.